NGonline/Notes/Linux.md

 ## mv
 - Notice that it overwrites the destination file without asking.
 - `mv xxx xxx xxx xxx destDir` move sources to one destination
+- `-i` will ask before overwriting
+- `-f` won't break if one file in the file list inexists

 ## name
 - Print certain system information.